Skip to main content

 When working with cryptographic keys, it’s crucial to store them securely to prevent unauthorized access.
 To learn about best practices for securely generating, storing, and managing your keys, please refer to the Chromia documentation on key generation.
 This documentation provides guidance on file placement and other important security practices.

-Warning: Security Risk
+Warning: Security risk

 In this code example, privKey is assigned directly for the sake of simplicity.
 It is critically important to manage private keys securely in a production environment.
-Never store private keys in plain text or expose them in client-side code, as it poses a significant security risk.
+Never store private keys in plain text or expose them in client-side code, as this poses a significant security risk.

 Set up the signature provider